Erkan-Yilmaz/The-G.O.D-project/README.md

 Proposed Solution
 -----------------

-G.O.D. main purpose it's to be able to get everybody's issue and let the government, our executives, take **Informed** actions.
+G.O.D.'s main purpose is to be able to get everybody's issue and let the government, our executives, take **Informed** actions.
 For the time being this might evolve to something other than weblog, social network or forum.

 This is meant to become non-centralized.
 Cities could start their polling sessions by themselves, results grids will be populated.
-Moderator will populate and collect the questions and the suggestions.
+Moderators will populate and collect the questions and suggestions.

 Quoting occupymontreal.tk "We are students, workers, unemployed, families, young, retired, public service employees, lawyers, nurses, grand-parents, security guards,